miklevin/MikeLev.in/_posts/2023-05-03-timeline-of-bing-bard-features.md

 search engine, Google Bard, at a news event at Google's California headquarters.
-This event was marked by the inauspicious faux pas of Bard wrongly stating that the James Webb Space Telescope was the first telescope to photograph an exoplanet outside our solar system, demonstrating how easily everyone can be fooled by the authority with which chatbots can deliver false information.
+This event was marked by the inauspicious faux pas of Bard wrongly stating that the James Webb Space Telescope was the first telescope to photograph an exoplanet outside our solar system.

+The speed with which this announcement was rushed out and how easily Google lowered its guard against AI misinformation sent a resounding message around the world.
+Google is not infallible even in its own turf.
+Fortunes can change quickly in tech.

 ## Early Access to The New Bing, Citation Links & Coding